Kyenel64/Locus-Engine/README.md

 - Run Scripts/Setup.bat to install premake and generate a Visual Studio solution.
 - IMPORTANT: Make sure 'Shader Toolchain Debug Symbols - 64-bit' is selected if the Vulkan pop-up opens.

-#### 2.1 (Temp) Build SandboxProject
-- NOTE: Locus currently does not have a proper project directory system setup.
-There is a placeholder project directory called "SandboxProject" in the "Locus-Editor" folder. <br>
-You will need to manually generate and build the sandbox project solution for now.
-- Run Locus-Editor/SandboxProject/Setup.bat.
-- Open and build Locus-Editor/SandboxProject/Sandbox.sln.

 #### 3. Build using Visual Studio
 - Open Locus.sln
 - Build solution.
 (Locus-Editor should be selected as the startup project).

+#### 3.1 (Temp) Build SandboxProject
+- Before running Locus, you need to build the "SandboxProject" in the "Locus-Editor" directory.
+Locus does not have a proper project system setup yet so this is a temporary solution.
+- Run Locus-Editor/SandboxProject/Setup.bat.
+- Open and build Locus-Editor/SandboxProject/Sandbox.sln.

 #### 4. Running the engine editor
 - The .exe file will be generated in bin/(Config)-windows-x86_64/Locus-Editor